ADVANCING THE KNOWLEDGE AND SKILLS OF PROFESSIONAL FIREARMS INSTRUCTORS

 Instructors should not waste valuable training funds buying steel targets that are NOT rifle rated.
 Even if the steel targets are not used in rifle training, they will last forever for handgun training, and eventually instructors may want to incorporate steel targets into their rifle training.

 The most common rifle rated steel plate on the market is AR500, which virtual every reputable steel target company offers.
 AR stands for "abrasion resistant" and the number represents the Rockwell Hardness rating.
 Anything below AR500 is not rifle caliber rated.
 Most manufacturer's recommend shooting AR500 steel targets at 100 yards and greater.
-This is not to prevent splash back because you can shoot steel targets (in good condition) as close as 25 yards and not getting any splash back.
+This is not to prevent splash back because you can shoot steel targets that are properly designed and in good condition as close as 15 yards and not getting any splash back.
 The 100 yards minimum recommendation is to help extend the life of the steel target.
 That is because AR500 steel is only "through hardened" which means it is hard enough to prevent the rounds from penetrating through the steel.
 However, if the velocity of the projectile is high enough, it can still pit the surface of the steel.
 And after the surface has pitting, the chances of getting splash back is increased.
 Having a 100 yards minimum recommendation helps prevent surface pitting.

 The problem with that is the vast majority of rifle shootings in law enforcement occur inside of 100 yards...and that is where instructors want to train their rifle operators.
 So, either AR500 steel targets are rarely used because instructors don't want to damage the targets, or they are used regularly to support their rifle training inside of 100 yards and they have to replace the steel targets on a regular basis.